-The University of Chicago affiliated Chicago Center for Family Health (CCFH) and Advocate Illinois Masonic Medical Center offer a one-year full-time fellowship beginning September 1, 2017.
-An earlier start date is negotiable.
+The Chicago Center for Family Health (CCFH) and Advocate Illinois Masonic Medical Center offer a one-year full-time fellowship beginning September 1, 2022.
+(An earlier start date is possible.)

 Applying for the FICH Doctoral Fellowship

 Salaries and benefits are competitive with other fellowships nationally.
 Applications should be received by December 15, 2021.
 To apply, send the following materials:

 - Cover Letter explaining your interest in the fellowship

 - E-mail to email@example.com

 Please view our FAQ page for commonly asked questions regarding fellowship applications.
 Further inquiries can be made by email @ firstname.lastname@example.org.